stevenelson35/stevenelson35.github.io/_posts/2022-07-18-resterday.md

 ![20220718_190513.jpg]({{site.baseurl}}/assets/media/20220718_190513.jpg)

-Camilla got two dresses and a pink headband at the mall.
+Camilla got two dresses and a pink bow headband at the mall.

 > I don't want something too crazy.
 I'm looking for a more classic dress.